 The results are very consistent, perhaps too much so.
 Overall, the choices between A and B are almost equal, despite having seen the same A B choice in the context of different A' or B' decoys.
 It is unfortunate that the tests of similarity and familiarity have no effect, given other researchers have found that these variables moderate the attraction effect.
 It is important that that less than 5% choose the decoy, showing that choices are largely consistent with large differences in ratings.
 However, for those who do choose the decoy, a similarity effect could draw shares from the target, thus limiting the attraction effect.
 Thus, it is important to demonstrate that the results do not differ if the authors drop the 5% of observations who chose the decoy.
 That test is unlikely to matter, but it is still needed.

-We thank the author for pointing this out and description of the analysis.
-The point raised is indeed important and as such Iin our tests of the attraction effect, we have already excluded trials where the decoy was chosen.
+The analysis we report in the original manuscript is the analysis the reviewer suggests here.
+That is, we did exclude decoy choices from the analysis.
+We apologise for the lack of clarity in our original presentation.
 We have now clarified this in the Exclusion criteria section.
 There remains a more substantial problem that could invalidate the general conclusions from the study.
 Fortunately, there are two simple tests that could determine if the problem exists.
 The choice design specifies that each respondent sees an A B B' and an A' A B choice set within the same set of tasks.
 If a respondent reasonably repeats the first choice between A and B despite the presence of a different undesired decoy, then the average attraction effect will be zero for that respondent, one choice counting for, and the other counting against the attraction effect.
 To test that possibility, two tests are necessary.
 1. Run the analysis only on the first choice made on the A B pair.
 If recalled repetition is substantial, then the attraction is likely to be positive on the first, but negative on the second choice.

 2. Run an analysis on all those who switched A B across the two trials.
 Contrast the proportion of switches that are in the direction of the attraction effect against those which reverse it.

-We thank the reviewer for suggesting these analyses.
-Our results show that participants were unlikely to switch from their first chosen movie

-.
-This pattern could either arise from participants having strong prior preferences over the target and competitor (although we think this is unlikely given equal preference ratings for the target and competitor), or committing to their first choice out of consistency.
-In either case, the analysis of the first trial for each A—B pair shows that the attraction effect is not being masked by participants not switching from their first choice.
+This is an excellent point and we thank the reviewer for suggesting these analyses.
+Our results show that participants were indeed unlikely to switch from their first chosen movie, as preferences switched in only 8.5% of trials.
+To examine this in detail we have performed both of the analyses that the reviewer suggests.
+The first is to run an analysis only upon trials where subjects encounter a target-competitor pair for the first time.
+Essentially, mimicking an alternative experimental design where we remove the issue of choice stickiness or consistency by only using each pair once, with one being randomly assigned as the target.
+This shows no evidence of an attraction effect.
+The second analysis uses only trials where subjects switch their preferences from the A B A’ and A B B’ versions.
+Here again, we see no evidence of a significant attraction effect.

+We include the relevant section from the full text below.

 I am not sure how to incorporate Neil’s comment about the ABA’ and BAB’ design and not sound way too defensive – I am not sure if he was having a dig at our design in the first place?

+[include manuscript page numbers for all new quoted sections]